 To further develop sustainable industries in the region – and in the long run turn Mongstad into one of Europe’s leading, green industrial parks – the region has established the Greenspot Mongstad project.
-In close collaboration with its partners, Greenspot Mongstad has created 28 specific ideas for green and profitable production at Mongstad, for instance hydrogen production or reusing asphalt in windmills.
+In close collaboration with its partners, Greenspot Mongstad has created 28 specific ideas for green and profitable production at Mongstad, for instance hydrogen production or reusing asphalt in wind turbines.
 These ideas will result in a handful of concrete projects further down the line.

 Herøya Industrial Park is home to 80 different global and local companies in the processing industries, R&D, and chemical industries, as well as several service companies.
 Since Hydro established a factory at Herøya in 1929, the industrial park has built a comprehensive industrial infrastructure supplying electricity, gas, steam and water.

 Numerous Herøya companies are part of the Industrial Green Tech cluster, which is aiming to create the world’s first climate-positive industrial region.
 The concept pilot arena Herøya, meanwhile, has lead to competency and infrastructure at Herøya being actively used to established a range of successful circular pilot projects.